vanshbansal67/Gift-Suggestion-Website/README.md

 ## 📖 Usage Instructions

-1. **Browse Suggestions**: Explore recommended gifts based on preferences.
+1. **Explore Suggestions**: Discover gift ideas based on occasion, age, and budget.
-2. **Submit Your Ideas**: Share your unique gift suggestions with the community.
+2. **Submit Ideas**: Add your unique gift suggestions for the community.
-3. **Vote on Ideas**: Upvote or downvote submitted ideas to highlight the best ones.
+3. **Vote on Ideas**: Use upvotes or downvotes to highlight the best gift ideas.
+4. **Search with Filters**: Customize your search by category, price, or occasion.

 ---

 ## 🤝 Contribution Guidelines

-We welcome contributions from everyone!
-Here's how you can get involved:
+We value contributions!
+Here’s how you can help:

 1. Fork the repository.
-2. Create a new branch:
+2. Create a feature branch:

    ```bash
    git checkout -b feature/your-feature-name